-The Pro Bono Institute (PBI), ACC’s partner in creating CPBO, is a nonprofit organization with a mandate to explore and identify new approaches to and resources for the provision of legal services to the poor, disadvantaged, and other individuals or groups unable to secure legal assistance to address critical problems.
+The Pro Bono Institute (PBI) is a nonprofit organization with a mandate to explore and identify new approaches to and resources for the provision of legal services to the poor, disadvantaged, and other individuals or groups unable to secure legal assistance to address critical problems.
 In doing so, PBI identifies and develops innovative programs and undertakes rigorous evaluations to ensure that these new approaches are workable and effective.
 In addition to CPBO, PBI administers a number of projects designed to enhance access to justice, including:

 - Law Firm Pro Bono Project;